mmeinzer/flylingual/src/pages/free-private-pilot-practice-tests/index.md

 ## King Schools Test Questions

 John and Martha at King Schools have been in the aviation education business since 1973.
-You’d be hard pressed to find a pilot in the US that hasn’t at least heard of them.
+You’d be hard-pressed to find a pilot in the US that hasn’t at least heard of them.
 Their website offers a bank of free test prep questions and the ability to choose how many questions you’d like to attempt as well as which categories you want to focus on.

 ## Sporty’s Study Buddy Practice Test